BATTERY LIFE PROJECT

 Phase One (feasibility study battery management)

 Battery cycling tests of used cells under laboratory conditions will provide feasibility study for improved Joint State estimations.
 Better State of Health understanding will improve safety margins.
-The research forms the basis for development of new hardware and software tools for battery life extension.
+The research forms the basis for development of new hardware and software tools and procredures for battery life extension.

 Phase One (feasibility study battery refurbishment)

-Phase Two (Facilities and scalability)
+Phase Two (Upscaling and development of facilities)

-Phase Two (Dissemination)
+Phase Two (Demonstration and dissemination)

 Battery ferries on the rise